falberthen/EcommerceDDD/README.md

 ## Welcome to Ecommerce DDD

-This project is a showcase of a full-stack application I use to combine several cutting-edge technologies and design patterns.
+This project is a showcase of a full-stack application I use to combine several cutting-edge technologies and architectural patterns. <br>
 It is based on Domain-Driven Design at its core for implementing a clean-architectured API that powers up an Angular-based SPA application, and also demonstrates the powerful combination of the CQRS pattern with Event Sourcing.